PUSHWORTH MARKETPLACE

 For each confirmed Show, the Supplier agrees to publish at least one promotional social media post tagging both the Venue and Pushworth.

-Suppliers warrant that all marketing materials are legally cleared.
+Each Supplier warrants that all marketing materials are copyright compliant.

 Water and soft drinks are permitted.

-Pushworth and the Client accept no responsibility for loss or damage to personal items.
+Pushworth and the Buyer accept no responsibility for loss or damage to personal items.

 - Contract number